cordellmazz/cordellmazz.github.io/_pages/about.md

   - /about.html
 ---

 I am an electrical and computer engineering undergraduate senior at the University of Texas at Austin.
 However, my studies mainly focus on quantum information science, where most of my <a href="https://xkcd.com/1861/" target="_blank">blissfully unaware</a> academic passion lies.
-The research that I have done thus far is focused on [quantum communications and quantum photonics](#nasa-research).
+The research that I have done thus far is focused on [quantum communications, quantum information, and quantum photonics](#nasa-research).

 A few of my other interests include composing and producing music, running a [Pathfinder 2e](https://2e.aonprd.com/PlayersGuide.aspx) game, and [rigorous physical activity](/exercise/).